WEF Stormwater Institute’s 2020 MS4 Needs Assessment Survey

 This year, the WEF Stormwater Institute is updating the survey.
 Consisting of 26 questions, the 2020 MS4 Needs Assessment Survey will take the pulse of the U.S. stormwater sector in search of up-to-date information on permittee characteristics, obstacles, and opportunities.
 For more information, visit the Stormwater Report.

 Results will be compiled and interpreted by the WEF Stormwater Institute MS4 Survey Work Team, which consists of leaders from municipalities, utilities, the private sector, and stormwater industry associations.
-Survey respondents will receive a summary of the findings before the report is published by October 2020.
+Survey respondents will receive a summary of the findings before the report is published by the end of the year.
 The WEF Stormwater Institute plans to update the survey every 2 years.

 If you would like any additional information or have questions, please email Rebecca Arvin-Colon at email@example.com.